“I think we will know when bitcoin has reached prime time when it is transferring more value each day than Western Union or Money Gram…”

 Bitcoin money transfer is instant and, thus, doesn’t carry the FX volatility

 Money transmitters like Xoom or TransFast could already send money virtually instantly for 70-90% of bank-funded transfers.
 They have developed a better risk management and bank connectivity, and other providers will eventually catch up.
-So if a consumer is willing to pay a bit more using a debit card, they could send money instantly already.
-But why is bank transfer so slow?
-Because instead of using a private rail of Visa and MasterCard, banks have to rely on outdated government networks which could take few days to confirm a transfer.
-Well, this disadvantage is coming to an end.
+With other providers, consumers could get an instant transfers if they are is willing to pay a bit more for using a debit card.
+Why does a bank transfer takes days while a debit card is instant?
+Because instead of using a private rail of Visa and MasterCard, banks had to rely on outdated government networks which could take few days to confirm a transfer.
+But not for long.
 Australia, UK and few other countries already implemented near-real-time payments capability.
-Other countries, for example, USA and Canada, are already under way with most developed countries expecting to launch near-real-time rails by 2020.
+Similar implementations in other countries, such as USA and Canada, are already under way, with most developed countries expecting to launch near-real-time rails by 2020.

 So any speed advantage of Bitcoin-blockchain is being eliminated, plus a transfer via Bitcoin-blockchain carries an FX conversion disadvantage, a double-whammy: